Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Introduction

-Next, along the lines of \cite{FK2}, we will observe that $\Bc_g$ is also universal in a homological sense.
-More concretely, let $S_{g,n}$ denote the connected orientable surface of genus $g$ with $n$ boundary components.
-A celebrated result of Harer \cite{Harer} asserts that, for a fixed genus $g\ge 3$, the $k$-th homology group of the {\em pure} mapping class group $\PMod(S_{g,n})$ is independent of $n$, provided that $k \le 2g/ 3$; for this reason, this homology group is called the $k$-th {\em stable homology group} of the mapping class group of genus $g$.
+Let $S_{g,n}$ denote the surface of genus $g$ with $n$ boundary components.
+A celebrated result of Harer \cite{Harer} asserts that, for a fixed genus $g\ge 3$, the $k$-th homology group of the mapping class group $\PMod(S_{g,n})$ is independent of $n$, provided that $k$ is ``sufficiently small'' with respect to $g$ (by a result of Boldsen \cite{Boldsen}, $k \le 2g/ 3$ suffices).
+For this reason, this homology group is called the $k$-th {\em stable homology group} of the mapping class group of genus $g$.
 Using a translation of the proof of \cite[Theorem 3.1]{FK2} to our setting, we will show: